-Monkey Bread is a gooey glaze covered biscuits baked together with a caramelized topping.
-This decadent treat makes mornings or special events sweeter.
+Soft and tender biscuits are covered in a gooey glaze with a sweet caramelized topping in this quick and easy monkey bread recipe!
+This decadent treat makes mornings or special events a little sweeter.

 There are many occasions to enjoy monkey bread, but my favorite is simply because it’s delicious and I’m craving some.
-This gooey, caramelized pull-apart-bread is extremely easy to prepare and delivers the a cinnamon sugar doughy piece with each bite.
-Prepare this for your next brunch or gathering and your guest will be delighted.
+It’s also a great breakfast for the holidays!
+It’s a tradition in my family to always have it on Christmas morning.
+This gooey, caramelized pull-apart bread is extremely easy to prepare and delivers soft, cinnamon sugar goodness with each bite.
+Prepare this for your next brunch or gathering and your guests will be delighted.

 How to Make Monkey Bread

-Making monkey bread is easy and quick with only a few steps.
+Making monkey bread is easy and quick with only a few simple steps!
+It’s the perfect thing to whip up for a holiday breakfast.
+My family always enjoys it on Christmas morning!

-- Cook for 35 to 40 minutes or until the biscuits begin to brown.
-Remove and let sit for 5 minutes before turning out onto a pan.
+- Bake: Bake for 35 to 40 minutes or until golden brown.
+Then let cool for 5 minutes before turning upside down onto a heat-proof plate.

 How to Keep the Bread from Sticking